 “Energy storage system” means a system that is designed to store energy on a ZEV or NZEV, such as the battery pack or hydrogen storage tank.

-“ePTO” is an integrated vehicle technology system capable of providing power to auxiliary equipment or accessories, such as hydraulic pumps, compressors, liquid pumps, electrical power generators, or winches, which enables the vehicle (and integrated system) to produce no criteria pollutant, precursor pollutant, or greenhouse gas exhaust emissions while the auxiliary equipment or accessories are being operated.

 “Executive Officer” means the Executive Officer of the California Air Resources Board or their delegated representative.

 “Federal fleet” means vehicles owned by a department, agency, or instrumentality of the federal government of the United States of America and its departments, divisions, public corporations, or public agencies that operate in California.
 With respect to the Department of Defense and its service branches, federal fleets may be managed regionally, locally, or a combination of regional and local management.
 There may be multiple federal fleets within a branch of military service or an installation.